 When you are grieving, it's completely normal to want to delay euthanasia, but remember, a delay can translate into extended pain and suffering for your pet.
 In fact, most of the people who feel guilty about their pet's death after it occurs are those who think they waited too long and allowed their pet to suffer needlessly.

 Ultimately, most people report that they just know when the time is right for euthanasia.
 Trust your instincts and have faith in your love for your pet.
 As long as you are considering your pet's well-being, you will make a decision that is right for both of you.

-To download the full document pictured here, click on the PDF logo below.
+To access the full document pictured here digitally, click the cover photo.

 bottom of page